 For the safety of everyone at the Aronoff Center and Music Hall, all persons entering these venues will walk through a metal detector (magnetometer) and have their bag searched, or be screened with a hand-held metal detector, to search for prohibited items.
 Oversized bags, luggage, and backpacks will not be permitted inside the venues.
 Purses and other small personal bags are allowed after a thorough inspection.

 These procedures are additional best practices to create a safe and pleasant entertainment experience for all of our guests.
 These standard screening procedures are similar to those in place at major performing arts venues, arenas, and stadiums locally and across the country.

-Items guests are not permitted to bring into Music Hall and the Aronoff Center:
+Guests are not permitted to bring the following items into Music Hall and the Aronoff Center: